sanctuary-js/sanctuary/README.md

 (for any type `a`) with an argument of type `a -> b` (for any type `b`), it returns a value of type `Maybe b`._

+Sanctuary supports type classes: constraints on type variables.
+Whereas `a -> a` implicitly supports every type, `Functor f => (a -> b) -> f a -> f b` requires that `f` be a type which satisfies the requirements of the Functor type class.
+Type-class constraints appear at the beginning of a type signature, separated from the rest of the signature by a fat arrow (`=>`).

 ### Accessible pseudotype

 What is the type of values which support property access?
 In other words,